Francis Lai: Life and career

 His movie scores included films as diverse as Mayerling, Three into Two Won't Go, International Velvet, Édith et Marcel, and Michael Winner films such as I'll Never Forget What's'isname and Hannibal Brooks.
 Lai also had success with music written for softcore erotic films like Emmanuelle 2 (1975) and Bilitis (1977).
 Reviewing the soundtrack for Bilitis for AllMusic, Thom Jurek said: "The result would be hilarious if it weren't so predictable.
 This music is light to the point of almost not being there...
-Lai uses synthesizers, acoustic guitars, and a truckload of strings to weave what is supposed to be the "perfect" setting for two young lovers to do what young lovers do, but has it all coming out of the wash sounding like a commercial for those laundry detergents that are airy fresh, or a silent movie score where the music is supposed to tell you that this is a pensive moment."
+Lai uses synthesizers, acoustic guitars, and a truckload of strings to weave what is supposed to be the perfect setting for two young lovers to do what young lovers do, but has it all coming out of the wash sounding like a commercial for those laundry detergents that are airy fresh, or a silent movie score where the music is supposed to tell you that this is a pensive moment."

 His composition "Aujourd'hui C'est Toi" (Today It's You) is probably best known in the UK as the theme music for the long-running BBC current affairs documentary series Panorama.

-In a career spanning forty years, Lai also wrote music for television programs and alone or in collaboration with others has composed music for more than one hundred films and personally wrote more than six hundred songs.
+In a career spanning forty years, Lai also wrote music for television programs and alone or in collaboration with others composed music for more than one hundred films and personally wrote more than six hundred songs.
 He wrote the music for the Perry Como hit "I Think of You", with lyrics by Rod McKuen.